Mo-way/Mo-way/README.md

 Hi, I’m @Mo_

-- Interested in all things AoIP: Audio, networking, Linux kernel, ...
+Interested in all things AoIP: Audio, networking, Linux kernel, ...

-- If you have some spare time, reading Don Norman's "The design of everyday things" would be a splendid and very insightful use of it.
+If you have some spare time, reading Don Norman's "The design of everyday things" would be a splendid and very insightful use of it.
 At least it was for me.
+You'll never look at doors the same way again, but it also helps tremendously when designing things.
+Ask Jeff Atwood.

-- 📫 How to reach me: Open issue somewhere, E-Mail or mastodon
+📫 How to reach me: Open issue somewhere, E-Mail or mastodon

 <!---